jjyunho/hongiee2.github.io/aboutme.md

 I enjoy creating meaningful projects, which help humans be creative with technology.
 In the future, I want to work on projects, such as **media art**, **interactive installations**.

+In my free time, I usually ~~listen Music, watch Netflix~~.
+So, if you are interested in .
+Please talk to me Later.

 ### Education
 - M.S. in **Gwangju Institute of Science and Technology**, Gwangju, Korea (2020 ~ Present)